esensi/model/readme.md

 }
 ```

-> **Tip:** While Laravel includes `SoftDeletingTrait`, Esensi expands upon this by also forcing the trait to comply with a [`SoftDeletingModelInterface`](https://github.com/esensi/model/blob/0.3/src/Contracts/SoftDeletingModelInterface.php) contract.
+> **Pro Tip:** While Laravel includes `SoftDeletingTrait`, Esensi expands upon this by also forcing the trait to comply with a [`SoftDeletingModelInterface`](https://github.com/esensi/model/blob/0.3/src/Contracts/SoftDeletingModelInterface.php) contract.
 This ensures a higher level of compatibility and code integrity.

 ## Table of Contents